rodtoll/homebridge-isy-js/README.md

  # History

+ * 0.1.7 - Fixed crash when there is no ignoreDevices entry.
+Also added new renameDevices section to enable device renaming.
+Added note to highlight ISY 99 is no longer supported, you needed an ISY 994 or newer.
+Added checks to ensure device list doesn't exceed 100 devices.
+Simplified ignore syntax so blank elements no longer needed.
  * 0.1.6 - Addressed crash when identify called on lights.
  * 0.1.4 - Release for testing alternative garage logic.
 No change for anyone wanting to use it with the standard logic.
  * 0.1.3 - Added improved debug output.
 Fixed bug where plugin would crash when there are no garage door opener present.